albert-yu/emulator-101/README.md

 From the manual:

-> If the modulo 2 sum of the bits of the re- sult of the operation is 0, (ie., if the result has even parity), this flag is set; otherwise it is reset (ie., if the result has odd parity).
+> If the modulo 2 sum of the bits of the result of the operation is 0, (ie., if the result has even parity), this flag is set; otherwise it is reset (ie., if the result has odd parity).

 Another difference found is at instruction 42434, the js emulator processes an interrupt.
 I have not yet emulated this.